1912, October 29

 Newly rebuilt Seminole Heights Branch Library opens to the public.

 2014, March 7

 Ground is broken for new Robert W. Saunders, Sr. Public Library.

 Seminole Heights Branch Library grand opening ceremony is held.

 2014, May 15

-Jimmie B. Keel Regional Library Expansion ribbon cutting ceremony.
+Jimmie B. Keel Regional Library Expansion ribbon cutting ceremony is held.

 2014, May 18

-Virginia Rivers Storytelling Resource Center dedication ceremony at the John F. Germany Public Library.
+Virginia Rivers Storytelling Resource Center dedication ceremony at the John F. Germany Public Library is held.

 2014, May 23